parallelspec/obsidian/Contemporary Korea/A2 - Oral presentation reesearch.md

 KPOP is thought to have started in the 90s, specfically via a band called Seo Taiji and Boys.
 This band is quite influential within the KPOP universe as they were one of the first groups to use elements of hip-hop, at the time an intriniscally American genre, in their songs.
 However, it would not be until the 2000s when artists such as BoA and SHINee would popularise the KPOP we know today - a flashy and highly choreographed show with extravagant music videos and dance concepts.
 Genres during these times mostly focused on ballads or electronic dance music, with the occasional hip-hop song from certain groups, but most famously BigBang of SM Entertainment.
 Note that BTS is not with any of these labels - they are with BigHit Entertainment.

+focus slide
+we will be focusing on the following to analyse how Korean BTS is: read off slide and transition to production

 The Big 3 Production
 This is a table that lists the foreign producers, composers and choregraphers of each of the Big 3 companies.
-Considering that this table was created in 2012, this would have been the norm when BTS debuted in 2013.
+Considering that this table was created in 2012, this would have been the norm when BTS debuted in 2013 - with frequent production from American and Japanese composers and producers.
+When compared to the credits on BTS' Map of the Soul 7 album we can see they are following a similar trend - a large amount of foreign writers are on the album.
+It is important to note that most of the artists here come from an English speaking country - signifying the dominance of Western media within Korea - or at least, the CEOs of the these entertainment companies.

+With that being said, the majority of BTS' production since 2013 has been handled by its CEO Hitman and PDogg - both ethnically Korean.
+However we will need to delve more into what type of songs BTS makes to make a conclusion.

+next slide bts and inspo
+BTS is K-POP group who's initial focus was on hip-hop: both RM and Suga met each other in underground rap circles before they joined BTS, and j-hope was also (and still is!) a keen rapper.
+It is then little surprise that some of the inspirations BTS listed early on their career were all hip-hop artist - Nas, Kanye West, Kendrick Lamar and Drake just ot name a few.